The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 into a diatribe against the Judaizing faction from Jerusalem.
-He admonishes the

-- (Galatians 1:6-8) – “I marvel that thus quickly, you are abandoning him that called you in the grace of Christ to a different gospel, which is not another, only there are some that are troubling you and wishing to pervert the gospel of the Christ.
+- (Galatians 1:6-8) – “I marvel that, thus quickly, you are abandoning him that called you in the grace of Christ to a different gospel, which is not another, only there are some that are troubling you and wishing to pervert the gospel of the Christ.
 But even if we or an angel from heaven announce a gospel aside from that which we announced to you, accursed let him be!”

 PAUL’S GOSPEL